the80scalled/misc/net/vpnrouter.md

 ```

 And select partition `1`, of course.
 Congratulations, you now have a persistent /opt folder with entware installed.

+Reboot the router to ensure the startup commands to mount the volume work properly.

 #### Into the shadows